andersshenholm/andersshenholm/README.md

 Hi, I’m Anders.
-I'm a long-time student of CS.
-I'm most interested in computer networks and security.
+I'm a 2023 computer science grad with an interest in development, QA, networks, cloud infrastructure, and network/physical security.
+Right now I'm working on some web automation tools that I can use to save time.
+This GitHub is a place for old homework and recent personal projects.